MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/analyze-your-apps-usage-in-developer-portal.md

  ### App capability

    The app capability page shows you the usage of individual app capabilities that you've configured within your app.
-The Key Performance Indicator (KPI) cards display metrics such as the capability with the most active users and the capability with the least active users.

   This page summarizes the overall usage of the following app capabilities in different host products.